 The University and College Entrance Preparation Program is designed to prepare students for postsecondary programs in a supportive and friendly environment.
-Yellowhead Tribal College offers YTC and Alberta Education-accredited high school courses that can be applied towards your high school diploma and/or meet admission requirements at a university/college level.
+Yellowhead Tribal College offers YTC- and Alberta Education-accredited high school courses that can be applied towards your high school diploma and/or meet admission requirements at the university/college level.
 High school diploma exams are offered on-site for interested students.
 This is a two-semester program.
 Each course is delivered over 4 months.
 The first semester starts September 8th and ends in December with final exams.
-The second semester begins in early January.
+The second semester begins in early January and ends in April with final exams.